 In the following table the total emissions of the main pollutants are summarized.
 The values are generally well below the commitments of Hungary in the original Gothenburg Protocol and the National Emission Ceiling Directive (Directive 2001/81/EC) for 2010 and the years after (except for NMVOC emissions in the period 2010-2013 due to new sources).
-However, our national emission reduction commitments under the Directive on the Reduction of National Emissions of Certain Atmospheric Pollutants (Directive (EU) 2016/2284), hereafter referred to as the NECD, were met only for $SO_2$ , $NO_X$ and NMVOC, but missed for $NH_3$ and $PM{2.5}$ in all years since 2020.
+Similarly, our national emission reduction commitments under the Directive on the Reduction of National Emissions of Certain Atmospheric Pollutants (Directive (EU) 2016/2284), hereafter referred to as the NECD, were met in 2023 for all relevant pollutants after missing these commitments for NH3 and PM{2.5} in the period 2020-2022.
 Further comparisons are presented below in chapter 1.2 of the IIR.